Hi-PACE/hipace/docs/source/building/building.rst

 HPC platforms
 -------------

-If want to use HiPACE++ on a specific high-performance computing (HPC) systems, jump directly to our :ref:`HPC system-specific documentation <install-hpc>`.
+If you want to use HiPACE++ on a specific high-performance computing (HPC) systems, jump directly to our :ref:`HPC system-specific documentation <install-hpc>`.

 .. _install-spack: